 3. Starcrash (1978): Starcrash is the first movie that I ever loved more than the movie it ripped off.
 I mean, I love Carrie Fisher, but Caroline Munro?
 Marjoe Gortner over Mark Hamill?
 What about Joe Spinell, Maniac himself, as Count Zarth Ann, the Darth Vader of this?
 I mean, does the Death Star turn into a giant fist?
 Does David Hasselhoff get the Force?
 Come on.
 Starcrash forever!

 4. Battle Beyond the Stars (1980): On the very same night that I saw Starcrash at the drive-in, I also saw this movie.
 My life was never the same again.
 It literally fried my eight-year-old brain.
-Imagine: The Magnificent Seven in space, with Robert Vaughn playing the exact same part, George Peppard as a better than Han Solo space cowboy, Sybil Danning as a valkyrie and John Saxon as an evil cyborg.
+Imagine: The Magnificent Seven in space, with Robert Vaughn playing the exact same part, George Peppard as an even better Han Solo, Sybil Danning as a valkyrie and John Saxon as an evil cyborg.
 I don’t know if movies ever got this good again.

 5. Dunyayı Kurtaran Adam (1982): The Man Who Saved the World isn’t afraid to rip off Star Wars By that, I mean literally taking special effects sequences and cutting them out of the actual film and putting them into this movie.
-Yet it also has zombies, bone soldiers, an evil wizard and a set of gold brains and sword that get melted down into gloves and boots so that the hero Murat can karate chop monsters in half.
+Yet it also has zombies, bone soldiers, an evil wizard, and gloves and boots that were made from gold brains and a sword, made so that the hero Murat can karate chop monsters in half.

 6. Starchaser: The Legend of Orin (1985): One look at that poster and you may say, is this an animated version of Star Wars?
 No, it’s all about Orin facing an evil overlord named Nexus.
 There’s also a charming smuggler named Dagg Dibrimi that has nothing to do with anything from Star Wars.
 Nope.